thingetoo/joke-teller/README.md

 # Joke Teller
 > Having a bad day?
-Let out robot friend cheer you up with a programming joke!
+Let our robot friend cheer you up with a programming joke!

 ## Table of contents
 - [Joke Teller](#joke-teller)